FIVE MOST SURPRISING FINDS

 The Proof That It Doesn’t Have to Be This Way

-If this failure were an inevitable result of poverty or racism, we could declare the problem unsolvable.
+If this failure were an unavoidable result of poverty or racism, we could declare the problem unsolvable.
 It is not.
-We know it is not because there are schools, operating in the same neighborhoods, serving the same children, drawing from the same zip codes, that are producing world-class results.
-These schools are the most damning indictment of the traditional system.
-They eliminate every excuse.
+We know it is not because schools operating in the same neighborhoods, serving the same children, drawing from the same zip codes, are producing world-class results.
+These schools are the most damning evidence against the traditional system.
+They wipe out every excuse.

-Success Academy, the charter school network founded by Eva Moskowitz in New York City, operates 47 schools serving approximately 20,000 students, the vast majority of whom are Black and Latino, the vast majority of whom qualify for free or reduced-price lunch.
+Success Academy, the charter school network founded by Eva Moskowitz in New York City, runs 47 schools serving about 20,000 students.
+The vast majority are Black and Latino.
+The vast majority qualify for free or reduced-price lunch.
 In 2023, 85% of Success Academy students passed the state math exam, compared to 38% statewide.
 In English Language Arts, 68% were proficient, compared to 47% statewide (Success Academy Charter Schools & New York State Education Department, 2023 Assessment Data).

 Success Academy vs. New York State (2023)